Daughter's Daughter: Release

 Daughter's Daughter had its world premiere in the Platform Prize program at the 49th Toronto International Film Festival on 12 September 2024, where Sylvia Chang received a special award and was given an honorable mention from the jury for her performance, marking the first time an individual has been awarded this distinction since the Platform Prize was introduced in 2015.
 In the awards announcement statement, the jury described the film as "emotionally nuanced and masterfully assembled", and Chang's performance as "exceptional artistry" and an "extremely multilayered portrayal of a conflicted mother".

-The film was also screened in competition at the 37th Tokyo International Film Festival, marking its Asian premiere, and later served as the closing film for the 21st Hong Kong Asian Film Festival and the 2024 Golden Horse Film Festival.
+The film was also screened in competition at the 37th Tokyo International Film Festival, marking its Asian premiere, and closed the 21st Hong Kong Asian Film Festival and the 2024 Golden Horse Film Festival.
 It premiered in Taipei on 20 November 2024, and was released theatrically in Taiwan on 22 November.

-The film is selected at the 24th New York Asian Film Festival to be held from July 11 to July 27, 2025 for its North American Premiere.
+The film is selected at the 24th New York Asian Film Festival to be held from July 11 to July 27, 2025, for its North American Premiere.